RichardValerosoUniverse/World-at-35/README.md

 35. LRT Lines 1 to 2 in MM
 36. UST in Manila City
 37. JCB
-38. MRT Lines 1 to 3 in MM
+38. MRT Line 3 in MM
 39. Mall Of Asia in Pasay City
 40. Robinsons Magnolia in QC
 41. Santa Ana Port in Davao City